Moving Into Deep Connection

 - Develop and deepen your individual practice of self-connection and preparation for connection with others.

-Selene Kumin Vega, Ph.D., is a licensed psychotherapist (California MFC #32604), workshop leader, and dancer, as well as associate core faculty at Sofia University (formerly the Institute of Transpersonal Psychology) and adjunct faculty at Saybrook University’s School of Mind-Body Medicine.
+Selene Kumin Vega, Ph.D., is a licensed psychotherapist (California MFC #32604), workshop leader, and dancer, as well as faculty at Saybrook University’s College of Integrative Medicine and Health Sciences.

 Selene’s movement-oriented work with creative and healing states of consciousness has evolved over 40 years of teaching and developing experiential approaches to self-exploration, connection, centering and transformation.